pengantar/compute/content/products-services/software solutions/microsoft-solutions.md

 ---
 title: Microsoft Solutions
 full: true
-description: "Computech Limited is a Microsoft Preferred Partner and Kenya’s top Enterprise Licensing Advisory.
-We are Gold in Cloud Productivity and have one of the most locally certified teams, with one of the largest outsourced Level 1 & 2 support teams in Eastern Africa."
 ---

-{{ markdownify .Params.description }}
+Computech Limited is a Microsoft Preferred Partner and Kenya’s top Enterprise Licensing Advisory.
+We are Gold in Cloud Productivity and have one of the most locally certified teams, with one of the largest outsourced Level 1 & 2 support teams in Eastern Africa.

 <div class = 'grid-2 mt-2 mb-2 animated zoomIn'>
   <!-- Microsoft Cloud -->